sourcegraph/handbook/content/editing.md

 Redirect rules follows a simply syntax of: `from-path to-path 308` E.g. `/handbook/ce/support/ /handbook/support/ 308`

+The page that's being redirected _from_ must be deleted, or the build will break.

 ## Running a local preview handbook site

 > NOTE: This is optional.